-While there is no definitive way to prevent ovarian cancer, there are steps you can take that may reduce your risk and detect the disease in its early stages, increasing your chances of survival.
-They include:
+While there is no clear-cut way to prevent ovarian cancer, you can take steps that may lower your risk and help you or your doctor detect the disease in its early stages.
+These steps include:

-- Report any irregular vaginal bleeding or abdominal pain to your doctor.
+- Tell your doctor about any irregular vaginal bleeding or abdominal pain.

-- If you have close family members (mother, sister, or daughter) with ovarian cancer, discuss your risk factors with your doctor.
+- If you have close family members (mother, sister, or daughter) with ovarian cancer, tell your doctor.

-- Don't use excessive talcum powder on or near the vagina.
+- Don't use too much talcum powder on or near the vagina.

 - Eat a low-fat diet.

-Although it is not known for sure if eating a low-fat diet or one that is rich in vegetables can actually decrease your risk of developing ovarian cancer, eating a healthy diet can decrease your risk for many chronic diseases, including some other types of cancer.
+We don't know for sure if eating a low-fat diet, or one that's rich in vegetables, can lower your risk.
+But a healthy diet can lower your risk for many chronic diseases, including some other types of cancer.